A consistent quantum field theory from dimensional reduction

 The first equation is just the standard dispersion relation, while the second gives an additional constraint to the function $r(x)$.
 In particular, it implies that $r$ cannot be a function of only $x^2$: if this were the case, it is easy to see that taking the derivative of $r(x^2)$, the Eq.~\eqref{dispersion} would lead to $k_\mu x^\mu=0$.
 The latter would prevent a non-trivial Fourier representation since both momentum and position would not be independent variables.
 As a consequence, $x^{\mu}$ must appear at least linearly inside $r$, and we must introduce a four-vector parameter $a^\mu$ such that

 with $M$ the dimensional reduction scale of Sec.~\ref{sec:motivation}.
-Using Eq.~\eqref{dispersion}, one obtains $k_{\mu}a^{\mu} =0$, which is a restriction on the possible momenta for on-shell particles when the energy is of order or bigger than $M$.
+Using Eq.~\eqref{dispersion}, one obtains $k_{\mu}a^{\mu} =0$, which is a restriction on the possible momenta for on-shell particles.
+Since $|a|\sim 1/M$, the latter constraint becomes relevant only when the energy is of order or bigger than $M$.

 \paragraph{Quantization and canonical commutation relation.} The canonical commutation relation (CCR) is

 being $\pi=\frac{\partial\mathcal{L}}{\partial\dot{\phi}}=\dot{\phi}$, but with the difference that the delta function is the generalized version defined below Eq.~\eqref{d1}.
 Following the standard procedure, we next introduce the ladder operators $a(\bar{k}),a^\dagger(\bar{k})$ to rewrite the Eq.~\eqref{Fouriernew2} as a quantum field: